openMF/community-ai/README.md

 - Natural language processing to understand user queries
 - Integration with OpenAI's GPT models for generating responses
 - Vector embeddings for efficient information retrieval from the codebase
-- Support for multiple file types including TypeScript, HTML, Markdown, and JavaScript
+- Support for multiple file types including TypeScript, HTML, Markdown, Kotlin and JavaScript
 - User-friendly interface built with Gradio

 ## Technology Stack